 Digital Object Identifier (DOI)

 Collins, Mahlon A.; An, Jiyan; Hood, Brian L.; Conrads, Thomas P.; and Bowser, Robert P., "Label-Free Lc-Ms/Ms Proteomic Analysis Of Cerebrospinal Fluid Identifies Protein/Pathway Alterations And Candidate Biomarkers For Amyotrophic Lateral Sclerosis" (2015).
-Neurobiology.
+Translational Neuroscience.
 19.